Mehmet Oz: Family

 Oz married his wife, Lisa Oz, an author and television personality, in 1985.
 The two met in Philadelphia through their fathers, while Oz was attending the University of Pennsylvania.
 According to Oz, he proposed to her on a city street corner, using a tab from a discarded soda can as a makeshift ring.
 The couple have four children together: including eldest daughter Daphne, who is also an author and television host.
 Oz and his wife founded HealthCorps, a non-profit organization for health education and peer mentoring.

-In November 2020, Oz was sued by his sister Nazlim Öz.
-Nazlim alleged that he was withholding her rental income from apartments owned by their late father Mustafa Öz.
+In November 2020, Oz was sued by his sister Nazlim Oz.
+Nazlim alleged that he was withholding her rental income from apartments owned by their late father, Mustafa Öz.
 Oz said that he was forced to hold payments from the apartments in escrow, as their mother and other relatives were suing Nazlim in Turkish probate court over the distribution of Mustafa Öz's estate.

 Religion

 As of 2022, Oz identifies as "secular Muslim" and, according to the Associated Press, "has said that the spiritual side of Islam resonates with him more than the religious law side of it."
 Oz aligns his personal Muslim religious views with Sufism.
 Oz has expressed to CBN News his opposition to Sharia law in the US.
 Noting that his wife and children are Christians, Oz told CBN that he believes that the U.S. was founded on Judeo-Christian values.
-His wife Lisa introduced Oz to the teachings of the 18th-century Swedish theologian Emanuel Swedenborg as well as to alternative medicines or Eastern mysticisms such as reiki and transcendental meditation.
+His wife Lisa introduced Oz to the teachings of 18th-century Swedish theologian Emanuel Swedenborg, the founder of Swedenborgianism, as well as to forms of alternative medicine and Eastern mysticism such as reiki and transcendental meditation.

 In a 2012 interview with Henry Louis Gates Jr., Oz said that his father strictly followed Islam, while his mother was a secular Kemalist.